Menu Icon

 Reduced risk of multiple pregnancy

-In the early days of assisted reproductive technology (ART), multiple pregnancies were 20 times higher than in natural conception.xxi Multiple pregnancies are associated with a higher risk of complications for the mother and babies than giving birth to a single baby.
-PGT-A helps promote the use of elective single embryo transfer (eSET)xxii in women undergoing IVF by increasing the chances that a single euploid embryo will be implanted successfully and lead to a healthy live birth of a single baby, according to a 2021 study.xxiii This reduces incidence of multiple pregnancies and the associated health risks for the mother, as well as problems such as preterm birth and low baby birthweight.
-Single embryo transfer also eliminates the potential need to undergo fetal reduction during pregnancy in order to save the healthiest fetus, suggests a Reproductive Biomedicine commentary.xxiv
+PGT-A helps promote the use of elective single embryo transfer (eSET) in females undergoing IVF by increasing the chances that a single euploid embryo will implant successfully and lead to a healthy live birth of a single baby.xxii,xxiii This type of transfer reduces the incidence of multiple pregnancies and the associated health risks for the mother, as well as problems such as preterm birth and low baby birthweight.
+Ogilvie (2013) also suggests that single embryo transfer eliminates the potential need to undergo fetal reduction during pregnancy to save the healthiest fetus.xxiv

 Help with IVF decisions

-PGT-A Risks
+PGT-A risks

 Discarding viable embryos

-Some embryos diagnosed as mosaic or aneuploid by PGT-A have the ability to produce healthy live births according to a 2021 study from Nature Cell Biology.xxv For women who only produce a few embryos, disposing of mosaic or aneuploid embryos that could potentially lead to a healthy pregnancy could reduce this woman’s already limited live birth chances, according to recent evidence.xxvi,xxvii For example, a 2022 study observed that patients >40 years with less than four embryos created had a 99.7 percent chance of having no euploid embryos to transfer after PGT-A.xxviii
+For females who only produce a few embryos, disposing of mosaic or aneuploid embryos that could potentially lead to a healthy pregnancy may reduce these patients’ already limited chances of a live birth, according to recent evidence.xxv,xxvi For example, a 2022 study observed that patients over 40 years old with fewer than four embryos created had a 99.7 percent chance of having no euploid embryos to transfer after PGT-A.xxvii

 Biopsy harm